vbarda/rag-research-agent-template/README.md

 [![Integration Tests](https://github.com/langchain-ai/retrieval-agent-template/actions/workflows/integration-tests.yml/badge.svg)](https://github.com/langchain-ai/retrieval-agent-template/actions/workflows/integration-tests.yml)
 [![Open in - LangGraph Studio](https://img.shields.io/badge/Open_in-LangGraph_Studio-00324d.svg?logo=data:image/svg%2bxml;base64,PHN2ZyB4bWxucz0iaHR0cDovL3d3dy53My5vcmcvMjAwMC9zdmciIHdpZHRoPSI4NS4zMzMiIGhlaWdodD0iODUuMzMzIiB2ZXJzaW9uPSIxLjAiIHZpZXdCb3g9IjAgMCA2NCA2NCI+PHBhdGggZD0iTTEzIDcuOGMtNi4zIDMuMS03LjEgNi4zLTYuOCAyNS43LjQgMjQuNi4zIDI0LjUgMjUuOSAyNC41QzU3LjUgNTggNTggNTcuNSA1OCAzMi4zIDU4IDcuMyA1Ni43IDYgMzIgNmMtMTIuOCAwLTE2LjEuMy0xOSAxLjhtMzcuNiAxNi42YzIuOCAyLjggMy40IDQuMiAzLjQgNy42cy0uNiA0LjgtMy40IDcuNkw0Ny4yIDQzSDE2LjhsLTMuNC0zLjRjLTQuOC00LjgtNC44LTEwLjQgMC0xNS4ybDMuNC0zLjRoMzAuNHoiLz48cGF0aCBkPSJNMTguOSAyNS42Yy0xLjEgMS4zLTEgMS43LjQgMi41LjkuNiAxLjcgMS44IDEuNyAyLjcgMCAxIC43IDIuOCAxLjYgNC4xIDEuNCAxLjkgMS40IDIuNS4zIDMuMi0xIC42LS42LjkgMS40LjkgMS41IDAgMi43LS41IDIuNy0xIDAtLjYgMS4xLS44IDIuNi0uNGwyLjYuNy0xLjgtMi45Yy01LjktOS4zLTkuNC0xMi4zLTExLjUtOS44TTM5IDI2YzAgMS4xLS45IDIuNS0yIDMuMi0yLjQgMS41LTIuNiAzLjQtLjUgNC4yLjguMyAyIDEuNyAyLjUgMy4xLjYgMS41IDEuNCAyLjMgMiAyIDEuNS0uOSAxLjItMy41LS40LTMuNS0yLjEgMC0yLjgtMi44LS44LTMuMyAxLjYtLjQgMS42LS41IDAtLjYtMS4xLS4xLTEuNS0uNi0xLjItMS42LjctMS43IDMuMy0yLjEgMy41LS41LjEuNS4yIDEuNi4zIDIuMiAwIC43LjkgMS40IDEuOSAxLjYgMi4xLjQgMi4zLTIuMy4yLTMuMi0uOC0uMy0yLTEuNy0yLjUtMy4xLTEuMS0zLTMtMy4zLTMtLjUiLz48L3N2Zz4=)](https://langgraph-studio.vercel.app/templates/open?githubUrl=https://github.com/langchain-ai/retrieval-agent-template)

-This is a starter project to help you get started with developing a retrieval agent using [LangGraph](https://github.com/langchain-ai/langgraph) in [LangGraph Studio](https://github.com/langchain-ai/langgraph-studio).
+This is a starter project to help you get started with developing a RAG research agent using [LangGraph](https://github.com/langchain-ai/langgraph) in [LangGraph Studio](https://github.com/langchain-ai/langgraph-studio).

 ![Graph view in LangGraph studio UI](./static/studio_ui.png)

-It contains example graphs exported from `src/retrieval_agent/graph.py` that implement a retrieval-based question answering system.

 ## What it does

-This project has two graphs: an "index" graph, and a "retrieval" graph.
+This project has three graphs:

+* an "index" graph (`src/index_graph/graph.py`)
+* a "retrieval" graph (`src/retrieval_graph/graph.py`)
+* a "researcher" subgraph (part of the retrieval graph) (`src/researcher_graph/graph.py`)

-The index graph takes in document objects and strings, and it indexes them for the configured `user_id`.
+The index graph takes in document objects indexes them.

 ```json
 [{ "page_content": "I have 1 cat." }]
 ```

+If an empty list is provided (default), a list of sample documents from `src/sample_docs.json` is indexed instead.
+Those sample documents are based on the conceptual guides for LangChain and LangGraph.

-The retrieval chat bot manages a chat history and responds based on fetched context.
+The retrieval graph manages a chat history and responds based on the fetched documents.
 It:

 1. Takes a user **query** as input
-2. Searches for documents in filtered by user_id based on the conversation history
+2. Analyzes the query and determines how to route it:
+- if the query is about "LangChain", it creates a research plan based on the user's query and passes the plan to the researcher subgraph
+- if the query is ambiguous, it asks for more information
+- if the query is general (unrelated to LangChain), it lets the user know
+3. If the query is about "LangChain", the researcher subgraph runs for each step in the research plan, until no more steps are left:
+- it first generates a list of queries based on the step
+- it then retrieves the relevant documents in parallel for all queries and return the documents to the retrieval graph
-3. Responds using the retrieved information and conversation context
+4. Finally, the retrieval graph generates a response based on the retrieved documents and the conversation context

-By default, it's set up to answer questions based on the user's indexed documents, which are filtered by the user's ID for personalized responses.

 ## Getting Started